 Suppose we have sales data for different customers in different countries.
 We would like to have a dashboard based on this data under Power View.
 Follow the steps below:

-Step 2: Navigate towards Insert tab present on the excel ribbon and click on the Power View option placed at the end of the list.
+Step 2: Navigate towards the Insert tab present on the excel ribbon and click on the Power View option placed at the end of the list.

 Step 3: As soon as you click on the Power View option, it will load and generate a power view report within the same workbook.
-It may take some time to load the power view layout so have some patience.
+It may take some time to load the power view layout, so have some patience.
 You will have a power view report as shown in the screenshot below:

-Step 4: Click on Table1 dropdown inside Power View Fields and select the Country and Margin Columns respectively.
-You can see the ∑ sign for Quantity, Sales and Margin columns.
+Step 4: Click on Table1 dropdown inside Power View Fields and select the Country and Margin Columns, respectively.
+You can see the ∑ sign for Quantity, Sales, and Margin columns.
 It is there because those are the columns that have numeric data present in them and can have a summation.

 You can see a new layout will be created under the same Power View Report.

 Step 5: Now, we will add a graph for this country-wise data.
-Navigate to the Design tab which appears at the top of the ribbon and you can see different design options under Power View Report sheet.
+Navigate to the Design tab, which appears at the top of the ribbon, and you can see different design options under Power View Report sheet.
 Out of those, one is Switch Visualization.
 This option enables you to add graphs under the Power View Report.

 Your chart should look like the one shown below:

 Step 7: Now select the Customer column, Sales and Margin as data.